-If you were injured in Washington State you should find a Washington personal injury attorney to take your case.
-If you call an attorney that is located in another state he may not be able to help you unless he or another attorney in his firm is licensed in Washington.
+If you were injured in Washington state, you should find a personal injury attorney in Washington. to take your case.
+If you call an attorney that is located in another state, they may not be able to help you unless an attorney at the firm is licensed to practice law in Washington state.

 If you were injured in an accident that was not your fault, have received proper medical treatment and have supporting documentation that can be used to validate the injury claim, and know your case has merit, then you should not be discouraged by attorneys' decisions to decline your case.

 It's very important to understand that just because one lawyer or law firm declines your case for any of the below reasons, there is a chance that another attorney would have a different perspective.
 It is always a good idea to get a second opinion about your case even if it has been declined by another law firm.